ruthtech/employee-tracker/README.md

      * console.table
 * Git Terminal (https://git-scm.com/downloads)
 * Filipe Laborde (https://github.com/codefreeze8) Instructor of the U of T Coding Bootcamp, he wrote the async-db.js file that is checked in here.
 (I modified it slightly by adding a logging statement to log the SQL query when there was a SQL syntax error.)
+* ConvertIO (https://convertio.co/) for converting my MP4 to an animated GIF.